manishbobburi/Git-Notes/basic.md

 `git log` list down all commits of repository. for exit 'q'.

+In Git, after a file is being tracked (e.g., after you use git add), subsequent changes to that file are not automatically moved to the staging area.
+You need to explicitly stage the changes again by running git add after modifying the file.

-`git restore <file>`  it removes all file changes from staging area . to delete the dirty peice of code // to move back the clean version of code..
+`git restore <file>` To discard changes in working directory, it removes all file(un-committed) changes.
+To delete the dirty peice of code // to move back the clean version of code..

-`git restore --staged` it removes file from  staging area. and brings to working area. only works if changes re in your staging area
+`git restore --staged` it removes file from  staging area and brings to working area. only works if changes are in your staging area.

+--->After using `git restore --staged` & `git restore <file>` the file gets to state it had in the last commit.